 We have developed the best nursing app, and our customer statements testify to this.
 It helps improve patient safety, quality of care and work satisfaction.
 The app gives professionals more time for the most important task, which is caring for the patients.

-The largest hospital district in the Nordic countries, 15 Finnish hospital districts and several health centres are among our customers.
+The largest hospital district in the Nordic countries, 15 Finnish hospital districts, a Norwegian hospital district and several health centres are among our customers.
 Our customers find in us an open and trustworthy partner.
 We see to it that the implementation of the app goes as we planned together – in the last five years, we have performed 95% of implementations according to the agreed schedule and budget.

 Medanets in numbers